Karn Evil 9: Other uses

 First Impression Part 2 was used as the theme tune for the BBC's Jim Davidson's Generation Game during the late 1990s and early 2000s, with the vocals regarding seven virgins and a mule being omitted.
 British Radio show host Alan Freeman also used the "welcome back my friends to the show that never ends" line as a jingle.

 In September 2007, First Impression Part 2 was included in a commercial for Dr Pepper.

 It is also used as the intro for the Hard Rock Park website, and for the introduction of Stockton Thunder.

 The song was covered by guitarist Paul Gilbert on his live album Beehive Live, and in the end of his instructional video Guitars from Mars II.

-The intro of "Zombies, March!" by shock rock/thrash metal band GWAR is based on this song.
+The intro of "Zombies, March!" by shock rock/thrash metal band Gwar is based on this song.

 The Blue Devils Drum & Bugle Corps used Karn Evil 9 for a drum break in their 1984 and 1985 programs.

 It was a favorite of the 1986 World Champion New York Mets baseball team and played in the clubhouse and Shea Stadium before games.
 It was also used on their official 1986 season highlights home video.

 Bon Jovi used it as a lead in to their 1988-90 New Jersey Syndicate Tour once the lights went out before their show.

 First Impression Part 2 is heard in the Freaks and Geeks episode "The Garage Door".

 Selections from Karn Evil 9 were featured in Pride of Cincinnati's 2004 program, "Sideshow: Alive on the Inside".
 The program won the bronze medal at that year's Winter Guard International World Championships in San Diego.

 In February 2020, Radar Pictures announced a science fiction film inspired by Karn Evil 9 was in development, with Daniel H. Wilson to adapt the song into a screenplay.

+In 2026, country music group Zac Brown Band performed a reworked version of First Impression Part 2 as the intro song for NBC's Sunday Night Baseball.